Andrew1031/JimmyJazzShoeBot/README.md

 1. Download repository and unzip file
 2. Go to directory that the project is in using the terminal
-3. Type python AddToCart.py to run the program
+3. Type python AddToCart.py on the command line to run the program
 4. User inputs email address
 5. User inputs password
 6. User inputs desired shoe id